NVIDIA/spark-rapids-tools/user_tools/docs/qualx.md

 - n_trials: Number of trials for hyperparameter search.

 ## Notes
-- `QUALX_DATA_DIR` should already exist and must contain the dataset files (e.g., from SwiftStack).
+- `QUALX_DATA_DIR` should be a valid path containing the training data (e.g., from SwiftStack).
-- `QUALX_CACHE_DIR` will be created automatically if it does not already exist and will store intermediate files generated during processing (e.g., profiling output).
+- `QUALX_CACHE_DIR` stores intermediate files generated during processing (e.g., profiling output).
+It will be created automatically if it does not exist.